Extraordinary Road Trip from San Francisco to Mammoth Lakes

 Some Tips for Navigating through Yosemite National Park

 • Get there early… plan to be in the Valley by 8:00 am at the latest.
 (Earlier is better!)
 Then, PARK ONCE and use the shuttle to get around the Valley.
 You will deal with congestion but with some patience you can find a spot.
 You may expect to spend atleast 30 minutes finding a parking spot during peak season.
 I usually park in the back by Curry Village and then just take a shuttle around.
 Shuttles are free, and during peak hours, run every 15 minutes.
-There are also bike rentals available at the park.

 • Parking won’t be a significant issue if you are traveling off season.
 The horror stories you read are from summer weekends, and in particular the 3 summer holiday weekends